 Keep doors somewhere dry

 This means away from fresh plaster, rendering, or concrete.
 Unless completely dry, all these substances can add moisture to the air, which may affect the doors.
+Once a door warps, it may not hang properly against its frame.
+This can lead to issues that prevent the door from closing properly and can prevent it from fitting at all.

 Do not place your doors near a heat source